-- At a minimum, training involves watching recorded video courses assigned by the Safeguarding Office and accessed online at Praesidium Academy.
-See Help Sheet: Safeguarding Training by Position Help Sheet.
+- With rare exceptions, training involves at a minimum taking online modules assigned by the Safeguarding Office and accessed online at Praesidium Academy.
+See Help Sheet: Safeguarding Training by Position.

-- In addition, a three (3) hour Live Engagement Training is required for persons who
+- In addition, a three (3) hour Universal Engagement Training is required for persons who

 - work with or around children,

-- minister to Vulnerable Adults,
+- o minister to Vulnerable Adults,

 - o minister in a Pastoral Relationship,

 - o are the Head of Organization,

 - o supervise others, OR

 - o serve as a warden in a congregation.

-Live Engagement training may be taken either in person or on Zoom.
-Persons must complete all assigned video courses before taking Live Engagement training.
+Universal Engagement training is live and may be taken either in person or on Zoom.
+Persons must complete all assigned video courses before taking the Universal Engagement training.

-- Training must be renewed every five (5) years, but not all video courses initially assigned will be required for renewal.
-Live Engagement training, when required, must be taken every five (5) years. - Screening requirements are tracked separately from training requirements.
+- Training must be renewed every five (5) years, but not all online modules initially assigned will generally be required for renewal.
+Universal Engagement training, when required, must be taken every five (5) years. - Screening requirements are tracked separately from training requirements.
 Thus, a person whose screening is current in SRS does not need rescreening simply because additional training is required to meet Safeguarding qualifications.